Inpatient Drug Rehab: What to Expect & How Much it Costs

 - Routine and structure: Inpatient rehab typically follows a strict routine in a structured environment.
 This can benefit people in recovery who may be used to unstructured environments and schedules.

-- Provides stability, safety, and support with daily living: Individuals with severe drug addiction or co-occurring health disorders may especially benefit from inpatient treatment.
+- Provides stability, safety, and support with daily living: Individuals with severe substance use disorders or co-occurring health disorders may especially benefit from inpatient treatment.
 It provides them with a safe and stable living environment where they can have assistance with daily functioning if needed.

 Cons of Inpatient Rehab